Thomas Cook's summer bookings down in UK

-LONDON Thomas Cook's (TCG.L) summer bookings by British customers were sharply lower in early January, further denting confidence in the embattled holiday operator after a string of profit warnings and a funding crunch.
+LONDON, Jan 23 Thomas Cook's summer bookings by British customers were sharply lower in early January, further denting confidence in the embattled holiday operator after a string of profit warnings and a funding crunch.

 In a statement emailed to Reuters, Thomas Cook confirmed that sales had fallen but said it was down to a planned cut in holidays on sale rather than a collapse of confidence in the brand.